2021 British Grand Prix: Post-race and retrospective

 Formula One sporting director Brawn said that he hoped the incident would not be repeated, adding that "nobody wants the championship decided on crashes and penalties."
-Indycar Series championship leader Alex Palou said that he would have done the same thing as Hamilton or Verstappen in either of their positions.
+IndyCar Series championship leader Álex Palou, who would win the title later that year, said that he would have done the same thing as Hamilton or Verstappen in either of their positions.
 Race director Michael Masi stood ground with the stewards' decision, stating that the stewards do not take the consequences of an incident into account when deciding penalties.

 Hamilton became the target of racial abuse online following the race.
 Fellow competitors Red Bull and McLaren (with whom Hamilton won his first Drivers' Championship title in 2008), along with Formula One and other members of the Formula One community, also condemned those who were racist against Hamilton.
 Social media firm Facebook, Inc criticised the abuse and said they had deleted some offensive comments from their platforms.

 Several drivers expressed disappointment in their post-race results, with Norris and Sainz in particular stating that their long pit stops endured during the race cost them a better result, the former a potential podium finish.
 Regarding his own race, Leclerc said that he "gave not 100%, but 200%."
 Pérez lamented that he would have finished in seventh had he not taken a third stop to take away the fastest lap extra point from Hamilton as well as his late clash with Räikkönen, with Gasly echoing similar thoughts after a third stop for a late puncture denied him a potential points finish.
 Räikkönen felt that he had spent most of his race trying to prevent faster cars from getting past him.
 In the build up to the Hungarian Grand Prix on 27 July Red Bull requested the right to review the severity of Hamilton's penalty for the incident with Verstappen but the Stewards dismissed it.
 Red Bull's motivation for lodging the appeal was questioned in some quarters, with the potential negative public relations outcomes being noted.
 In a post-season interview Verstappen (who now was a World Champion) said being in hospital after the crash was among the lowest points of his title winning 2021 season.
 Verstappen told the GP Racing magazine the following year that he no longer had any ill feeling with Hamilton over the accident.